BrandonRadzom/pyiu/README.md

 ## Get Coding

 All materials from these workshops, including tutorials and demos, are free to access and are posted in this GitHub repository.
-Note that all Python code is written in notebook format (.ipynb).
+Just navigate to either the "crash-course" or "workshop" folder to start!
+Note that all Python code is written in notebook format (".ipynb"), and can be easily accessed, without any Python installation, on <a href="https://colab.google/">Google Colaboratory</a>.

 Questions about PyIU?
+Requests for Python topics?
 Want to get involved as an instructor?
 Contact Brandon Radzom at <a href="bradzom@iu.edu">bradzom@iu.edu</a>.